 Usually, data owners are considered accountable for the data they own, their quality, and the way it is processed.
 So, your task is to deliver your requirements.
 The task of data owners is to organize the process.

 Tip 6.
 Delegate tasks for data and information delivery to professionals

 It should be clearly understood.
-IT are never accountable for the data or information.
-They only enable the all processes around data delivery.
+IT is never accountable for the data or information.
+They only enable all processes around data delivery.

 Tip 7.
 Become a sponsor for the optimization of the ‘supply and demand’ data – information chain

-Getting the ‘supply and demand’ data – information chain in order is resource-consuming process.
+Getting the ‘supply and demand’ data – information chain in order is a resource-consuming process.
 It costs a lot of time and effort of a lot of many people in your company.
 You are one of the key data and information stakeholders in your company.
 Data and information are your key resources.
-To become an influential business partner within your organization, you should grab your chance and initiate improvements in data and information delivery.
+To become an influential business partner within your organization, you should grab your chance and initiate data and information delivery improvements.